-Bradley LeCroy completed his 11th year as an assistant coach with the Tiger program in 2018.
+Bradley LeCroy is in his 12th year as an assistant coach with the Tiger program in 2019.
 He is in his second stint in Tigertown, as he served as a volunteer assistant coach at Clemson from 2003-05.
 LeCroy (pronounced luh-CROY) also serves as recruiting coordinator and coaches the infielders as well as working with the hitters.

 LeCroy’s 2012 recruiting class (2013 newcomers) was rated No. 5 in the nation by Collegiate Baseball, while his 2013 recruiting class (2014 newcomers) was rated No. 16 in the nation by Baseball America.
 That was a big reason LeCroy was rated as the No. 9 assistant coach in the nation by Baseball America prior to the 2013 season.

-The 2015 recruiting class (2016 newcomers) was rated No. 23 in the nation by Baseball America, the 2016 recruiting class (2017 newcomers) was rated No. 12 in the country by Collegiate Baseball and the 2017 recruiting class (2018 newcomers) was rated No. 9 in the nation by Perfect Game.
+The 2015 recruiting class (2016 newcomers) was rated No. 23 in the nation by Baseball America, the 2016 recruiting class (2017 newcomers) was rated No. 12 in the country by Collegiate Baseball, the 2017 recruiting class (2018 newcomers) was rated No. 9 in the nation by Perfect Game, the 2018 recruiting class (2019 newcomers) was rated No. 7 in the country by Collegiate Baseball and the 2019 recruiting class (2020 newcomers) was rated No. 7 in the nation by Baseball America.
 LeCroy was also rated the No. 10 recruiter in the nation by D1Baseball prior to the 2017 season.

 The 2018 Tigers totaled 47 overall wins, 22 ACC regular-season victories, a share of the ACC regular-season title and an outright ACC Atlantic Division championship.
 Those four achievements were all firsts for the program since 2006.
 Clemson finished ranked as high as No. 12 in the nation by Perfect Game and were also ranked in the top 25 during all 19 weeks.
 Clemson was third in the nation in homers (98) and had a school-record .975 fielding percentage as well.
 Seth Beer (first) and Logan Davidson (third) earned All-America honors, as Beer became just the second three-time All-American in Clemson history and was a first-round draft pick by the Houston Astros.